shaunpez/shaunpezeshki.com/src/blog/post-8.md

 ## Fasting: An Inconsistent Attempt

 My personal experience with the Bahá'í fast was never about rigidly following the rules.
 It was more of a heartfelt attempt, even if inconsistent, to connect with that spiritual practice.
-The few times I did observe the fast, abstaining from food and drink from dawn to dusk for 19 days, it became a profound period of self-reflection, discipline, and feeling united with the wider community.
+The few times I did observe the fast, abstaining from food and drink from dawn to dusk, it became a profound period of self-reflection, discipline, and feeling united with the wider community.
 Around day 7 or 8, the physical hunger would fade, and I'd really tap into the essence of what the fast was about - cultivating empathy and strengthening our bonds.

 ## Lasting Lessons